cpea2506/one_monokai.nvim/README.md

 ```

 ## Inspiration
 This is the best theme I've ever seen in my eyes.
-I tried it written in Vim for a long time and found it's not so easy to understand and config.
+I tried it written in Vim for a long time and found it's not so easy to configuration.
 So I decided to write it in Lua for compatibility with Neovim.

-Thank for these talented and amazing people:
+Thanks for these talented and amazing people:

 - [one-monokai-vim](https://github.com/fratajczak/one-monokai-vim)
 - [vscode one-monokai](https://github.com/azemoh/vscode-one-monokai)